On the Fundamental Impossibility of Hallucination Control in Large Language Models

+For each agent, $\theta_i$ is the inherent configuration of encoded knowledge that uniquely determines its capabilities and behavior, independent of the specific input context being processed.
+In a trained transformer model, that may correspond to the learned parameters (weight matrices) of attention head:

+where $W_Q^{(h)}$ and $W_K^{(h)}$ are query and key weights, $W_V^{(h)}$ and $W_O^{(h)}$ are value and output weights.
+Private knowledge configuration $\theta_h$ tells what the agent is looking for and where, and how it extracts the relevant information.

-\begin{definition}[Response Mechanism] A response mechanism $\mathcal{M} = (S, g, p)$ consists of: \begin{itemize} \item Strategy space $S = S_1\times\cdots\times S_n$, where $S_i \subset \mathcal{P}(\mathcal{R})$, \item Outcome function $g: S \rightarrow \mathcal{R}$ mapping strategies to responses, \item Information contribution function $p: S \times \Theta \rightarrow \mathbb{R}^n$ determining costs of limiting hallucinations. \end{itemize} \end{definition} A response mechanism defines strategy space $S$ as a set of inference actions that each agent can make to represent its knowledge $\theta_i \in \Theta_i \subset \mathcal{K}$ in response to a query.
+\begin{definition}[Response Mechanism] A response mechanism $\mathcal{M} = (S, g, p)$ consists of: \begin{itemize} \item strategy space $S = S_1\times\cdots\times S_n$, where $S_i$ is a Polish space (representing bids, e.g., outputs of attention heads or probability distributions), \item a measurable outcome function $g\colon S \mapsto \mathcal{R}$ mapping strategy profiles $s \in S$ to responses in the Polish response space $\mathcal{R}$, \item a measurable information contribution function $p\colon S \mapsto \mathbb{R}^n$ determining the transfers from the reported strategy profile $s \in S$.
+The transfers depend only on reports; true types $\theta$ enter only through utilities (as Groves characterization requires).
+We therefore write the transfer as $p_i(s)$; under a direct mechanism $S_i=\Theta_i$ the reports are types, $s=\theta$, and we write $p_i(\theta)$. \end{itemize} \end{definition}

+A response mechanism defines strategy space $S$ as a set of inference actions that each agent can make to represent its knowledge in response to a query.